I can help you tell your story or share your hard-won expertise in various ways.

 Please, please, please note that I cannot guarantee publication or success once published.
 Anyone who says they can is a liar!
 I can point you in the right direction and give you advice based on many years' experience, but I don't have a magic wand.

 If I can't help you with ghosting, I know people who can.
-Over the years I've worked with some amazing ghostwriters and editors, and can put you in touch with them if I'm too busy or you want some other options to consider.
+Over the years I've worked with some amazing ghostwriters and editors, and can put you in touch with them if I'm too busy or if you want some other options to consider.